CeoFred/eden-v3-deploy/README.md

 ##  How to Run specific task

 ``
-npx hardhat deploy-EdenOracle --network assetchain-testnet ``
+npx hardhat mint-faucet --network assetchain-testnet ``

 ## How to run specific script